 Rena Ann Peck – Executive Director

 Rena Ann Peck joined Georgia River Network as its Executive Director in March, 2019.
 Prior to coming to GRN, Rena spent 17 years as contract ecologist to Coca-Cola, developing projects to help the company achieve its “water neutrality” goals, as well as creating plastics recovery initiatives to reduce marine debris.
 Rena also worked for nine years as a restoration ecologist for The Nature Conservancy, and served as Director of Science and Development for The Georgia Land Trust.

 In addition to her professional career, Rena has served on the boards of the Southeast Watershed Forum and Wilderness Works, which connects Atlanta’s homeless children with nature.
 She holds a Master’s Degree in Renewable Natural Resources from the University of Arizona College of Agriculture and a Bachelors’ Degree from The University of Georgia.
 Rena is certified as an ecologist by the Ecological Society of America and is trained as an Alliance for Water Stewardship associate and is an Institute for Georgia Environmental Leadership 2019 graduate.

 Dana Skelton – Director of Operations

 Dana has been with Georgia River Network since 2002, serving at the Director of Administration and Outreach from 2002-2015 and Executive Director from March, 2015 – 2019.
 Dana graduated from Clemson University with a B.A. in Spanish and International Trade and a Masters in Parks, Recreation and Tourism.
 She has worked for ZooAtlanta’s Education Department, Upper Chattahoochee Riverkeeper as Director of Education and Monitoring, and the Georgia Stream Buffer Initiative coordinating stream buffer projects on farm land.
 She became interested in river work after seeing Joe Cook’s slide show on his 100 day journey down the Chattahoochee River.
 She has also served on the boards of Georgia Adopt-A-Stream, RiversAlive, the Upper Oconee Watershed Network, Athens Land Trust, Wild Intelligence and the Athens Area Humane Society.
-In her free time, she enjoys hiking, yoga and gardening.
+In her free time, she enjoys hiking, paddleboarding, camping, yoga and gardening.